Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: The Rational Case: Schlickewei's Bound on Small Zeros

 \section{The Rational Case: Schlickewei's Bound on Small Zeros}

-Since the inequality \eqref{eq:BirDav:Lemma11} depends multiplicatively on $T_1,\ldots,T_d$, we also need a multiplicative bound for small zeros of integral quadratic forms (that is Theorem \ref{th:Intro:SchlickeweiTheorem}), which will be deduced from results by Schlickewei \cite{Schlickewei:1985}.
-In particular, the exponent in our bound essentially depends on his result.
-For completeness, we state here the main results of Schlickewei's work \cite{Schlickewei:1985}.
+In this section we shall state for the reader's convenience the main results of Schlickewei's work \cite{Schlickewei:1985} on small zeros of integral quadratic forms and afterwards deduce Theorem \ref{th:Intro:SchlickeweiTheorem} from Schlickewei's results.
+We also note that our proof of Theorem \ref{MainTheorem} and the exponent in \eqref{eq:Theorem1} depend essentially on the results presented here.

 \begin{theorem} Let $F$ be a non-trivial quadratic form in $d$ variables with integral coefficients and let $G$ be a positive definite quadratic form with real-valued coefficients.
 Furthermore, let $d_0$ be maximal such that $F$ vanishes on a rational subspace of dimension $d_0$.
-Under this conditions there exist integral points $\mathfrak{M}_1,\ldots,\mathfrak{M}_{d_0}$, which are linearly independent over $\Q$, such that $F$ vanishes on the spanned $\mathbb{Q}$-subspace and
+Then there exist integral points $\mathfrak{M}_1,\ldots,\mathfrak{M}_{d_0}$, which are linearly independent over $\Q$, such that $F$ vanishes on the spanned $\mathbb{Q}$-subspace and

 where the constant in $\ll$ depends on the dimension $d$ only. \end{theorem}